 Winter has arrived sooner than we expected, which means that now is a good time to prepare yourself for all of your upcoming cold weather carpools and snowy drives with the little ones.
 Luckily, BubbleBum’s Family Travel Expert and certified Child Passenger Safety Technician Grainne Kelly is here with top tips for winter car safety!
-From insight on whether tots should wear their snow coats while in their car seats to ways to make the “sudden fright” of cold winter mornings easier for the kiddos, Grainne’s tips are sure to be of great help this upcoming season.
+Read her insight on getting your car ready, whether tots should wear their snow coats while in their car seats, and ways to make the “sudden fright” of cold winter mornings easier for the kiddos, Grainne’s tips are sure to be of great help this upcoming season.

 Family Travel Expert & CPST Grainne Kelly, founder of BubbleBum: the first-ever inflatable car booster seat, has great tips for winter car safety.

 Grainne Kelly’s Winter Car Safety Tips

 Winter Coats and Car Seats